 The substratum visualization

 Is physics weird at a fundamental level?
 Does a particle take two paths?
 Do worlds split?
-Is both A and not-A true?
+Is time an illusion?

 We don’t think so.
 Physics is not weird in the substratum visualization.
-We develop this approach to Relativity and Quantum Mechanics, from the bottom up.
-We hope to leave you with strong visuals, intuition, and sanity.
+We develop this approach to Relativity and Quantum Mechanics, offering strong visuals.

 - What is curvature?
 In 2 dimensions, it’s a deformation within 2d, or a buckling out into a third dimension. (video)